MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 * install [@metamask/snaps-cli](https://npmjs.com/package/@metamask/snaps-cli) package locally: `yarn add snaps-cli`
 * run `yarn mm-snap serve`

-Your terminal window should now be serving the example Snap locally.
+Your terminal window should now be serving the example snap locally.
 Time to see the functionality in action!

 ### Interacting with the snap